nathanyjones/startup/README.md

 - [x] **Existing user** - Stores posts, messages, sent messages, etc. under the same user if the user already exists.
 Allows a preexisting user to login with a password, and stores data for that user in the database.
 - [x] **Use MongoDB to store and retrieve credentials** - Stores user and their associated posts, messages etc., which is retrieved from the database in other parts of the application.
 - [x] **Restricts functionality** - Both the backend and frontend restrict functionality if the user is not authenticated.
 A user cannot view posts, make posts, view messages, or send messages until logged in.

+## WebSocket Deliverable

+For this deliverable I attempted to use webSocket to update the votes on the frontend in realtime.

+- [x] **Backend listens for WebSocket connection** - Done - My websocket integrates with the service to start a websocket connection.
+- [x] **Frontend makes WebSocket connection** - Partially Done - The connection between the frontend and backend is successfully being made, I just haven't figured out how to update the number of likes via this connection.
+- [ ] **Data sent over WebSocket connection** - Not done.
+Actually unsure if this is working.
+I think it's almost completed, but I didn't have time to finish debugging before the deadline.
+- [ ] **WebSocket data displayed** - Not done.
+Again, couldn't get this working in time :(
+- [x] **All Visible Elements Working** - Everything works as I intended for my IdeaShare application.
+Although the likes do not update in real time, that was never an intended feature for the application.
+Likes still update in the database, users can post, send messages, reply to messages, etc.

+None of my React, Service, DB/Login, or WebSocket have been graded yet, but I already pushed all of them to my production environment before I saw Dr. Clement's message in Canvas, sorry.